ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/start/licensing/licensing-overview.markdown

 {NOTE: }

 * The license key is in JSON format.
-  It is sent to the email address that was provided when obtaining the license.
+  It is sent to the email address that was provided when the license was obtained.

-* There are a few __license types__ available, see below.
+* A few **License Types** are available, learn more about them below.
+  {INFO: }
+  Visit the [Pricing page](https://ravendb.net/buy) to see **which features are included with each license type**.
+  {INFO/}

-* Each license has a specific date on which it will expire.
+* Each license has a specific expiration date.
   To renew your license see [renew license](../../start/licensing/renew-license).

 * In this page:
     * [License types](../../start/licensing/licensing-overview#license-types)